tango-controls/PyTangoArchiving/doc/Reader_API_Draft.rst

     def is_attribute_archived(self,attribute):
         """
-        Returns if an attribute has values in DB
+        Returns if an attribute has values in DB.
         If active=True, only returns for value currently adding new values
         """